 Ugh, what I would give to go back again.

-I think most of us travelers have seen that iconic photo of The Church of the Assumption settled on an idyllic island in the middle of Lake Bled.
+First and foremost, I think most of us travelers have seen that iconic photo of The Church of the Assumption settled on an idyllic island in the middle of Lake Bled.
+In fact, ringing the bell is one of the most popular things to do in Lake Bled.
+It’s something you ought to do at least once when visiting Slovenia.

 Be still my beating heart, and keep ignoring the snow outside your window!
 You’ll return to beautiful Slovenia one day, I promise!

-Not sure what to do for your first time in Bled?
-Here are some of my suggestions for a first timer’s visit to Bled and its surrounding areas!
+How about you?
+Not sure what else to do for your first time in Bled?
+Here are some of my suggestions things to do in Lake Bled and its surrounding areas!

 Have a great trip.
 Bled and Slovenia are truly gems in this region of Europe.